lijumjose/VIPMP/src/pages/docs/customer_account/high_pen_scenarios.md

 - **Current quantity:** The number of subscriptions owned by the customer.
 - **Renewal quantity:** The number of subscriptions that the customer wants to renew on the next anniversary date.
 This is specified in the auto-renewal configuration.

-The following list gives an overview of possible scnearios.
+The following list gives an overview of possible scenarios.
 You may encounter other scenarios as well.
-In case of ony queries, contact [partnerapi-support@adobe.com](mailto:partnerapi-support@adobe.com).
+In case of any queries, contact [partnerapi-support@adobe.com](mailto:partnerapi-support@adobe.com).

 ## Scenario 1: Renew subscription with no mid-term addition and the customer is eligible